tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 - Doesn't provide any hierarchy for choosing which place to place initialisation logic.
 - As controllers require compilation for testing, they aren't the ideal place to unit test event based behaviours.

-### 5. State Machines
+#### 6. State Machines

 State machines are an incredibly useful pattern for organising and having some pattern to manage different application states.
 This can be conjoined effectively with routing to manage page refreshes effectively.
 One great tool for this is [Ui Router][ui.router] -- this not only allows you to manage URL based routes, but also lets you manage *states* and their dependencies.

 [Ui Router][ui.router] has additional features on top of the normal ngRouter module such as nested routes, named states and the potential to build layouts for specific states that can have optional resolve properties.

-This is incredibly powerful when mixed with resolve blocks and Persistence Wrappers for controlling your initial page load.
+This is incredibly powerful when mixed with resolve blocks and Persistence Abstractions for controlling your initial page load.
 Giving hierarchies to our states and allow

 **Problems**